 The general policy for the award of the stock options and performance shares should be debated within the compensation committee, and, on the basis of a recommendation from the committee, approved by the Board of Directors or Supervisory Board.
-Such policy, which must be reasonable and appropriate, is explained in the annual report and during the shareholders' meeting, in connection with the review of a draft resolution authorizing the award of stock options or performance shares.

 (8) Performance shares are shares awarded to executive directors under Articles L. 225-197-1 et seq. of the French Commercial Code, while being subject to additional requirements mandated by these recommendations.